isomerpages/tp-studentservices/index.md

 description: "Access Student Services digitally anytime and anywhere at your fingertips! "
 image: /images/SSD_Banner05.png
 permalink: /
-notification: Student Services Centre will be closed for a departmental event on 3 Feb 23 (Fri).
-The centre will remain open for JAE Appeal enquiries only.
+notification: Transactions and collections will not be available at Student Services on 3 Feb 23 (Fri).
+The centre will be open for JAE Appeal enquiries only.
 sections:
   - hero:
       background: /images/SSD_Banner04.png